ArtemyAndrienko/skopeo/README.md

 $ make binary # Or (make all) to also build documentation, see below.
 ```

-To build a pure-Go static binary (disables ostree, devicemapper, btrfs, and gpgme):
+To build a pure-Go static binary (disables devicemapper, btrfs, and gpgme):

 ```sh
 $ make binary-static DISABLE_CGO=1